QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

     This will completely remove the selected VM(s) custom-disposablevm-template

 If you still encounter the issue, you may have forgot to clean an entry.
-Looking at the system logs will help you
+Looking at the system logs will help you:

     [user@dom0 ~]$ journalctl | tail